alipala/language-tutor/README.md

 - 🌍 Support for multiple languages (currently Dutch and English)
 - 🎓 Six proficiency levels (A1, A2, B1, B2, C1, C2) following CEFR standards
 - 🗣️ Topic selection for focused conversation practice
+- 📝 Advanced sentence assessment with grammar and vocabulary feedback
 - 🔍 Web search functionality for custom topics with real-time information

 ### Pronunciation & Learning